microsoft/windows-containers-demos/eshop-mvc-modernized-app/README.md

 D:\windows-containers-demos\eshop-mvc-modernized-app\scripts\powershell-scripts\create-sql-server-database.ps1
 ```

-First we need to update database connection string in web.config file from Visual Studio IDE for performing Database Migration steps.
+First we need to update database connection string in web.config file from Visual Studio IDE for performing Database Migration steps, this must be done in Visual Studio 2019 (it will fail in Visual Studio 2022).

 Next Query the database, use SSMS or Azure Sql databases Query Editor.